corelight/zeek2es/Readme.md

   -y OUTPUTFIELDS, --outputfields OUTPUTFIELDS
                         A comma delimited list of fields to keep for the output.
 Must include ts. (default: empty string) -d DATASTREAM, --datastream DATASTREAM
                         Instead of an index, use a data stream that will rollover at this many GB.
-Recommended is 50 or less.
+Recommended is 50 or less.  (default: 0 - disabled)
-                        You must delete your old ILM if you change this number between runs!  (default: 0 - disabled) -g, --ingestion       Use the ingestion pipeline to do things like geolocate IPs and split services.
+  -g, --ingestion       Use the ingestion pipeline to do things like geolocate IPs and split services.
 Takes longer, but worth it.
   -j, --jsonlogs        Assume input logs are JSON.
   -r, --origtime        Keep the numerical time format, not milliseconds as ES needs.